 - Ground or fresh (super finely minced) ginger, a touch of sesame oil mixed with canola oil, minced garlic and salt dipped in teriyaki sauce

-Spider Strainer – My go to for frying, removes/drains almost whole batch at once.
+- Spider Strainer – My go to for frying, removes/drains almost the whole batch at once.

 Shoestring French Fries